 - βοΈcubic centimeter (a raindrop).

-This list assesses only energy and water usage, and not actual environmental impact.
+This list assesses only current energy and water usage, and not growth scenarios or actual environmental impact.
 I'm neither a climate scientist nor an electrical engineer; these are only my rough estimates based on academic studies, industry reports, or back-of-the envelope calculations.
 It's unclear how some future tradeoffs will play out, eg whether improved efficiencies will cancel out increased demand.
 This list also excludes numerous potential AI downsides apart from environmental risks, which you can find explained in the IMPACT RISK framework.

 I welcome suggestions of research that updates or contradicts these findings.
 You can find a log of recent updates here.